tufts-carpentries/python-novice-gapminder/_episodes/16-data-frames.md

 > `apply()` to do what it says, apply the `calculate_life_quartile` to the
 > value of this column for every row in the dataframe.

 {: .challenge}

-> ## Practice with Selection
->
-> Assume Pandas has been imported and the Gapminder GDP data for Europe has been loaded.
-> Write an expression to select each of the following:
->
-> 1. GDP per capita for all countries in 1982.
-> 2. GDP per capita for Denmark for all years.
-> 3. GDP per capita for all countries for years *after* 1985.
-> 4. GDP per capita for each country in 2007 as a multiple of
->     GDP per capita for that country in 1952.
-{: .challenge}

 > ## Interpretation